 If the Manager resigns, is terminated or is otherwise incapacitated for a period exceeding one month.

-(c) If the Management Agreement is terminated by either the Manager or Party B (including breach of the Management Agreement or the Investment Policy).
+(e) If the Management Agreement is terminated or otherwise ceases to exist..

 (ii) The following will constitute an Additional Termination Event with respect to Party A: